John-Nagle/lslutils/npc/README.md

 Pursue the object **target**, usually an avatar.
 Stop short of the target by the distance **stopshort**, so as not to get in the avatar's face.
 1.75 to 2.0 meters is a reasonable value for **stopshort**.
 Setting **dogged** to TRUE makes the pursuit more determined and less polite.
 The character will keep pursuing even if the target avatar runs away.

-This just does a pathNavigateTo to the target's current location.
-If the target moves, it won't change the character's course.
-(This may be improved in later versions.)
 ### pathStop
     pathStop()

 Stop any current motion.
-A new command can then be sent.
-This is not usually necessary; sending a command while one is already running will stop the current movement, although not instantly.
+This is not usually necessary; sending a command while one is already running will stop the current movement.

 ## pathSpeed
     pathSpeed(float speed, float turnspeed)